Missing Rockford mom, boyfriend found dead; estranged husband dies of gunshot

 According to officials, the family of 22-year-old Danielle Son had not been in contact with her since February 17 and found her children, aged 11 months and 2 years, alone in Son's home.

-Hand Son's white 2007 Toyota Sion has also been reported missing.
+Hand Son's white 2007 Toyota Scion has also been reported missing.
 The vehicle has red rims and the Illinois license plate number 915407.

 Authorities said foul play was suspected in all three disappearances and all three subjects are thought to be in danger.